-The University of Colorado School of Medicine (CUSOM) is dedicated to preparing physicians who will serve the public by aspiring to excellence in patient care, research, education and community service.
-The CUSOM provides graduates with the foundation for a lifetime of continual learning.
+The University of Colorado School of Medicine is dedicated to preparing physicians who will serve the public by aspiring to excellence in patient care, research, education and community service.
+The school provides graduates with the foundation for a lifetime of continual learning.
 Our curriculum integrates clinical, basic science and humanities education throughout all four years of medical school.
 Our graduates practice scientific and humanistic medicine and possess the skills to provide excellent, empathetic and compassionate patient care.
-Our graduates are professionally competent, as perceived by University faculty, patients, and as measured by formal external evaluation systems.
+Our graduates are professionally competent, as perceived by university faculty, patients, and as measured by formal external evaluation systems.

 Medical Program Structure

 The Senior Associate Dean for Education, Shanta Zimmer, MD, oversees undergraduate medical education, including curriculum management, admissions, student affairs, assessment and evaluation, and educational technology.

 Our integrated four-year curriculum was designed to promote self-directed and lifelong learning through all four years of the curriculum.
 Students are provided with opportunities to select projects and tracks of learning that are of personal interest.
 The Assistant Dean of Integrated Curriculum, Michele M. Doucette, PhD, oversees the MD program's curriculum integration and mapping endeavors.